 Refund methods

-Refunds are typically sent using the original payment method.
+Refunds are typically sent using the original payment method.- Card payments are refunded back to the card

 - Direct debit payments are returned to the payer’s bank account